-They say that if you are looking for some peace of mind, you should stay from the sea.
+They say that if you are looking for some peace of mind, you should stay away from the sea.
 The sea is a restless creature and its incessant activity will only make your mind more like itself.
 Yes, everytime I am on the coast, it does make my priorities go haywire.
 Be it the Arabian Sea, the Bay of Bengal, the Atlantic or the Pacific, standing next to their vastness I am a statue carved out of rock.
 My mental processes fade into the background as the whoosh of the water rushing into the rocks and the fizz with which it withdraws dominate my senses.
 It's not a difficult task for me to waste hours of time, sitting on a rock by the sea, thinking and doing nothing.

 I love boats and ships (though I have never been aboard a moving ship).
 I love to stand at the bow no matter how cold the breeze may be and imagine myself to be the captain of the ship/boat heading out for an adventure into the unknown.
 The sea on the horizon is such a enthralling sight with the thoughts of the creatures that live beneath the waves and the unexplored lands that lie beyond.
 The sea is an unread novel and it reads like a completely different story for everyone.